Verseth/ruby_json_parser/README.md

 # RubyJsonParser

-This library implements a JSON lexer and parser in pure Ruby 💎.
+This library implements a JSON lexer, parser and evaluator in pure Ruby 💎.

 It has been built for educational purposes, to serve as a simple example of what makes parsers tick.